rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/update-rancher-certificate.md

 ```

 :::note
-Locate the cluster ID (c-xxxxx) for the downstream cluster, this can be seen in the browser URL bar when viewing the cluster in the Rancher UI, under Cluster Management
+Locate the cluster ID (c-xxxxx) for the downstream cluster, this can be seen in the browser URL bar when viewing the cluster in the Rancher UI, under Cluster Management.
 :::

 This command will cause the agent manifest to be reapplied with the checksum of the new certificate.